silverjuke/silverjuke/docs/scripting.md

 Returns an array (see "Array Object") containin all the  names  of  all  music selections available.

-Note that  this  function  may  not  work  if  Silverjuke  is  not  yet loaded completely (see "Program.loaded").
+Note that this function may not work if Silverjuke is not yetloaded completely (see "Program.loaded").

 See also: Program.musicSel